crowdagger/crowbook/guide/02_config.md

   * `none`:
     disable syntax highlighting.

-If your version of Crowbook (as is the case for Windows builds) isn't built with `syntect` support, it  will default to `none` if you try to use it.
+If your version of `crowbook` (as is the case for Windows builds) isn't built with `syntect` support, it  will default to `none` if you try to use it.

 * `rendering.highlight.theme`:
   only used if `rendering.highlight` is set to `syntect`, selects the theme to use for syntax highlighting.